Janfred/draft-janfred-radext-radius-congestion-control/draft-janfred-radext-radius-congestion-control.md

 When a home server knows that an authentication of this client cannot succeed (for example because it used an expired certificate with EAP-TLS), and the client keeps retrying, any RADIUS actor along the proxy chain could generate a reject for this specific user.

-Pushing these countermeasures to the the earliest possible proxy inside the proxy chain has multiple advantages over rejecting it at the home server.
+Pushing these countermeasures to the the earliest possible RADIUS Instance inside the proxy chain has multiple advantages over rejecting it at the home server.
 First, it reduces the load on all proxies in the proxy chain, since they do not need to forward traffic that will get rejected anyway.
 Secondly, when the response should get delayed, pushing this delay as far down the proxy chain prevents RADIUS retransmissions.
 When the RADIUS proxy already has the response, it then does not need to proxy the retransmitted RADIUS packets, which reduces the load for the RADIUS proxies in the later proxy chain.
-Instead, the RADIUS proxy just ignores the retransmission, since it already has an answer for this RADIUS packet, it just delays its response.
+Instead, the RADIUS proxy just ignores the retransmission, since it already has an answer for this RADIUS packet, but the answer is just delayed.

 # Conventions and Definitions